mut-ex/awesome-wm-nice/README.md

 # :thumbsup:nice

+**N.B.
+This branch is for Awesome v4.3 git.
+[You can find the branch for Awesome v4.3 stable here](https://github.com/mut-ex/awesome-wm-nice/tree/awesome-4v3-stable)**

 nice is an easy to use, highly configurable extension for **[Awesome WM](https://awesomewm.org/)** that adds beautiful window decorations (and extra functionality!) to clients.
 It...

 * ...adds a **subtle 3D look**, and soft, **rounded anti-aliased, corners** to windows